-Thought I would share the bones of a coffee chat I enjoyed with a beloved client this week, because the theme of one particular topic seems to crop up on a semi regular basis currently.
+Thought I would share the bones of a coffee chat I enjoyed with a beloved client a while ago, because the theme of one particular topic seems to crop up on a semi regular basis currently.

 I reckon that both the consumer and the B2B worlds are going app crazy these days.
 I am continually surprised by what you can download apps to do.
 And many are free!
 But the common theme underpinning their staggeringly wide range of functions is to make our life convenient, quick and informed.
 Apps for music streaming, apps for navigation, apps for weather forecasts.
 And a gazillion other things.